Skip to main content

 Events can also be canceled because of court closures.
 If the event has started but has not finished, system users can issue a partial refund.

-Go to the Affected Reservations table and locate an event.
+Go to the Affected Bookings table and locate an event.
 Rows with events have a plus (+) sign which, if opened, displays information about each registrant (e.g. payment status).

 If the event has already started (e.g. a multi-day event), the Used Time column shows the completion rate.
 This figure is important for cancellations caused by court closures because CourtReserve issues pro-rated refunds for events that start but do not finish.